Z2PackDev/Z2Pack/doc/source/examples/wte2_tb.rst

 Chirality of a Weyl point (tight-binding)
 =========================================

-In this example, a k•p model for a Weyl point is set up by explicitly specifying its hamiltonian.
+In this example, the chirality of a Weyl point is calculated for a tight-binding model of WTe\ :sub:`2`.
+This is done by calculating the Chern number on a sphere surrounding the Weyl point.

-Using a spherical surface around the Weyl point (``k=[0, 0, 0]``), the chirality of the point (Chern number of the surface) can be calculated.
+The Chern number is a measure for the flux of Berry curvature, thus it can be used to determine if the Weyl point is a source or sink of Berry curvature (i.e., determine its chirality).

 .. include:: ../../../examples/tb/WTe2_chirality/run.py
     :code: python